-Sliding aluminum, cast iron, or copper bottomed pans on the cooktop can cause metal markings on the cooktop surface.
+Sliding pans on the cooktop can cause metal markings on the cooktop surface.
 These marks should be removed immediately after the cooktop has cooled using cooktop cleaning cream.
 Metal marks can become permanent if not removed prior to future use.